" /> Florida Mediation Attorney | Ludwin Law Group

 Family & Divorce Mediation

 Child custody, support, property division, and post-divorce disputes resolved with sensitivity.
-Mediation keeps family relationships intact and costs far less than contested divorce.
+Mediation keeps family relationships intact and costs far less than contested divorce proceedings.

 Family Law